 Research the problem and other solutions to the problem

-We put together our competitor analysis in a table much like our skills matrix, where we list each of the features of the Apps down the left hand side so for instance, you might list navigation, you might list colour scheme, you might list logical flow, you might list a login, you might list use of databases, in app purchases, think about what the key features of the App are and key structures of the App and then we want to right them down on the left hand side of our table and across the top we want to list each of our competitors, so we suggest you look at 3-5 competitors.
-List them and then essentially fill in the boxes in terms of what each features each of Apps has and doesn’t have, this will give you a clear idea of the strengths of different Apps and where your solution can add something that is not already in the market place.
+We put together our competitor analysis in a table much like our skills matrix, where we list each of the features of the Apps down the left hand side.
+For instance, you might list navigation, you might list colour scheme, you might list logical flow, you might list a login, you might list use of databases, in app purchases, think about what the key features of the App are and what the key structures of the App are.
+Write them down on the left hand side of our table.
+Across the top we want to list each of our competitors, so we suggest you look at 3-5 competitors.
+List them and then essentially fill in the boxes in terms of what each App has and doesn’t have, this will give you a clear idea of the strengths of different Apps and where your solution can add something that is not already in the market place.
 See the business plan for a template.